 2. Blue Top Tubes

 Blue top tubes are used for coagulation studies and contain citrate additives.
-They have a light blue shield/stopper, as well as the clear shield used over the blue stopper.
+They have a light blue shield/stopper as well as a clear shield used over the blue stopper.

 3. Red Top Tubes